sobby01/saurabhsingh.github.io/README.md

 # Quescode-Saurabh's Blog

-Welcome to my Jekyll-based blog!
-This repository uses the "Just the Docs" theme and is designed to serve as a hub for my technical documentation, system design insights, low-level design ideas, and coding patterns.
+Welcome to my blog!
+This repository serve as a hub for my technical documentation, system design insights, low-level design ideas, and coding patterns.

 ## Documentation Sections